Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Preliminaries

 The upper bound on the variance for a domain $H$ is:

-Thus for any $H$, the variance bound \eqref{pqdomainubound:eq} is larger by the benchmark bound \eqref{domainubound:eq} by at most a factor of $h(p,q)$. \end{proof} Note that the inaccuracy in the probabilities (using $\boldsymbol{q}$ instead of $\boldsymbol{p}$) is compensated for by a larger sample size without compromising accuracy of the estimate.
+For any $H$, the variance bound \eqref{pqdomainubound:eq} is larger by the benchmark bound \eqref{domainubound:eq} by at most a factor of $h(p,q)$.
+Hence, a sample of size $kh(p,q)$ according to $\boldsymbol{q}$ emulates a sample of size $k$ according to $\boldsymbol{p}$. \end{proof} We emphasize the fact that a sample using $\boldsymbol{q}$ (instead of $\boldsymbol{p}$) gets the same accuracy as sampling using $\boldsymbol{p}$, as long as we increase the sample size accordingly.

 \begin{remark} Overhead bounds accumulate multiplicatively: If sampling according to $\boldsymbol{q}$ emulates a sample by $\boldsymbol{p}$ and a sample by $\boldsymbol{q'}$ emulates a sample by $\boldsymbol{q}$, then a sample by $\boldsymbol{q'}$ emulates a sample by $\boldsymbol{p}$ with overhead $h(q',p) \leq h(q',q) h(q,p)$. \end{remark}